Shakegoo/RosBotMotorLib/README.md

 ℹ️ About

-This is a simple library for controlling the dual DRV8833 motor drivers on the Kittenbot Rosbot, specifically for units where the driver pins are hardwired.
+This is a simple library for controlling the dual DRV8833 motor drivers on the Kittenbot Rosbot, because driver pins are hardwired and there is lack of documentation on it.
 This library is designed to fill the gap for users who need a no-fuss solution for the pre-configured hardware setup on this specific device.
+For ease of others who simply want to know the pinouts, M1 is pins 5 & 6, 9 & 10.
+While M2 is 7 & 8, 12 & 13

 🛠️ Installation